syncfusion-content/windowsforms-docs/WindowsForms/ContextMenuStrip/Getting-Started.md

 ---
 layout: post
 title: Getting Started in Windows Forms ContextMenuStrip | Syncfusion
-description: GettingStarted of ContextMenuStripEx control
+description: Learn here about getting started with Syncfusion Windows Forms ContextMenuStrip (ContextMenuStripEx) control and more details.
 platform: WindowsForms
 control: ContextMenuStripEx
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms ContextMenuStrip (ContextMenuStripEx)

 >**Important**
 Starting with v16.2.0.x, if you refer to Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Windows Forms application to use our components.